 The core formula is identical to standard Airbnb business models:

-- The spread minus expenses: Your profit
+- The spread minus other expenses: Your profit

-Traveling Nurses on 13-Week Contracts
+Traveling Medical Professionals on 13-Week Contracts

 Insurance and Disaster Relocation Housing